DlhSoftTeam/AngularJS-GanttChartViewSampleApp/README.md

 # Angular-GanttChartViewSampleApp
-AngularJS sample for GanttChartView directive of DlhSoft Gantt Chart Hyper Library Angular extensions
+AngularJS sample for GanttChartView directive from DlhSoft Gantt Chart Hyper Library

 * Developed using TypeScript programming language and available as a Visual Studio® 2015 solution.